IpelengMgithub/HTML-CSS/README.md

 # HTML-CSS
 This project was based on making a website with using html and css to create the main page of a website.
+This project is called Spectrum
+A project that was based on showing my love for the fashion industry